faastjs/faast.js/docs/api/faastjs.faastmoduleproxy.md

 export declare class FaastModuleProxy<M extends object, O, S> implements FaastModule<M>
 ```

+## Remarks

+`FaastModuleProxy` provides a unified developer experience for faast.js modules on top of provider-specific runtime APIs.
+Most users will not create `FaastModuleProxy` instances themselves; instead use [faast()](./faastjs.faast.md)<!-- -->, or [faastAws()](./faastjs.faastaws.md)<!-- -->, [faastGoogle()](./faastjs.faastgoogle.md)<!-- -->, or [faastLocal()](./faastjs.faastlocal.md)<!-- -->. `FaastModuleProxy` implements the [FaastModule](./faastjs.faastmodule.md) interface, which is the preferred public interface for faast modules. `FaastModuleProxy` can be used to access provider-specific details and state, and is useful for deeper testing.

+The constructor for this class is marked as internal.
+Third-party code should not call the constructor directly or create subclasses that extend the `FaastModuleProxy` class.

 ## Properties

 |  Property | Modifiers | Type | Description |